 First, on your Firebase project’s dashboard, navigate to the Authentication/Sign-in method option.
 There you can enable the Twitter sign in method that enables you to login people via Twitter to your Firebase application.

 When enabling the Twitter login method, where no email is needed to sign in to your application later, you need to provide an API key and API secret.
-Note that all shown sensible data is fake here, so there is no need to do something with it. ￼
+Note that all shown sensitive data is fake here, so there is no need to do something with it. ￼

 You will get both credentials when creating a Twitter App which we will do in the next steps.
 Also you need to copy the callback URL for later, because this needs to be provided when creating the Twitter App.